karthikmuru/simple_neural_network/README.md

 # simple_neural_network

-Training a simple neural network with Numpy
+This is the implementation of a simple neural network using Numpy.
+The neural network has one hidden layer of size 4, with input of size 3, and output of size 1.